 For information about all scholarships, please click here to find out more.

-Please note that applications for the Excellence and Sports scholarships will open in early 2019, usually with deadlines in May.
+Please note that applications for the Excellence and Sports scholarships are now open and the deadline to apply is Friday 31st May 2019 at 5pm.
 There is no application process for the High Achievers and Liverpool scholarships – prospective students will be automatically assessed against the eligibility criteria and successful candidates will be contacted after they have enrolled at the University.

 Case study: Adam Hampton